 Leftover chili can be stored in a closed container in the fridge for 3-5 days.
 In fact, I actually think chili tastes even BETTER the next day as more of the liquid gets soaked up.

 Yes!
 Leftovers can also be store in a closed container in the freezer for 1-2 months.
 I recommend storing it in individual servings/ smaller containers so it's easy to eat as leftovers.
 To defrost either cook at low heat in a pan on the stove or defrost in the microwave until warmed throughout.

 Totally!
-We only use 1 Tbsp of oil in the entire recipe, but if you need to stick to an oil-free diet just sauté the vegetables with a few tablespoons (3-4) of veggie broth instead, The veggies won't get that caramelized look, but they will still taste beyond delicious!
+We only use 1 tablespoon of oil in the entire recipe, but if you need to stick to an oil-free diet just sauté the vegetables with a few tablespoons (3-4) of veggie broth instead, The veggies won't get that caramelized look, but they will still taste beyond delicious!

 Yes, but there are a few adjustments to make.
 If you have to make this chili grain-free, reduce the vegetable broth to just 1 cup and simmer everything uncovered for 10 minutes total vs. 20 minutes covered.

 I truly hope you all love this absolutely INCREDIBLE Vegan Butternut Squash Quinoa Chili.
 It's perfect for any chilly Fall day, for Football season, and would even make a great vegan option for Thanksgiving, Hanukkah, or Christmas this year.
 Enjoy!